179971c/NuGet2Unity/README.md

 --version           |  Display version information.

 ## Example
 Let's say you wanted to download and package the latest version of the [WindowsAzure.Storage NuGet package](https://www.nuget.org/packages/WindowsAzure.Storage) to a Unity package in the current directory.
-Here's what that would look like:
+Here's what that would look like (note the `--` argument which ensures the switches get passed to the app itself, not the dotnet command:

-`dotnet NuGet2Unity.dll -n WindowsAzure.Storage -o .`
+`dotnet run -- -n WindowsAzure.Storage -o .`